timetheoretical/jitsi-meet-outlook/README.md

 Since this plug-in is brand new, any feedback would be most appreciated!

 ## Changelog
+### v0.5.1
+Enhancements:
+* Added Russian as a language option (thanks to [semencha](/../../../../semencha) for providing the translation)
+* Updated link to the latest VSTO runtime in warning pop-up from install check

 ### v0.5.0
 Enhancements:
 * Added support for changing display language